mohdaamir8182/slackchat/README.md

 # slackchat
-A react native chat app using firebase as backend.
+A react native chat app using firestore as backend.